Making Tax Digital (MTD)

 Making Tax Digital deadlines

-HMRC is introducing Making Tax Digital gradually.
-Sign up for MTD for VAT started from 1 April 2019, affecting VAT registered businesses with a taxable turnover above the VAT threshold of £85,000.
+HMRC is introducing Making Tax Digital VAT gradually.
+Sign up for Making Tax Digital MTD for VAT started from 1 April 2019, affecting VAT registered businesses with a taxable turnover above the VAT threshold of £85,000.

-And from April 2023, Self Assessment taxpayers will need to comply with Making Tax Digital for Income Tax.
+And from April 2023, Self Assessment taxpayers will need to comply with Making Tax Digital for Sole trader Tax.

 Here are the Making Tax Digital deadlines: